 No FEAR Act

-One of the requirements of the No FEAR Act is that federal agencies post on their public websites summary statistical data relating to Equal Employment Opportunity complaints filed against the respective agencies.
+The No FEAR Act requires Federal Agencies to post on their public websites summary statistical data relating to Equal Employment Opportunity complaints filed against the respective agencies.
 The United States Coast Guard’s No FEAR Act data is updated on a quarterly basis pursuant to Title III of the No FEAR Act.

-- U.S. Coast Guard’s data is also included in Department of Homeland Security aggregate No FEAR Act data.
+U.S. Coast Guard’s data is included in Department of Homeland Security aggregate No FEAR Act data.

 For further information, please contact: